-The National Building Code (Section 9.19) requires that all roof and attic spaces above an insulated ceiling shall be ventilated with openings to the exterior to provide unobstructed vent areas of not less than 1 sq ft/300 sq ft of insulated ceiling area.
+The National Building Code (Section 9.19) requires that all roof and attic spaces above an insulated ceiling shall be ventilated with openings areas to the exterior of not less than 1 sq ft/300 sq ft of insulated ceiling area.
 For low slope roofs or those with cathedral ceilings, the ratio is 1 sq ft/150 sq ft.
 The vents shall be uniformly distributed on opposite sides of the building, in such a way that approximately 50% are near the lower part of the roof (inflow) and approximately 50% near the ridge (outflow).

 Vent manufacturers should be consulted on the proper use of their products.